-Summary of Current Conditions
+Summary of Current Conditions.

-The current post-hunt population estimate (approximately 1,400 animals) is below objective, yet the population trend has been relatively stable since 2011 (Figure 4).
-Since implementing the 2008 objectives, the pronghorn groups, in the Villa Grove vicinity in the northeastern section of the DAU, have had relatively successful fawn recruitment rates.
-CPW currently issues doe licenses on public and private land in GMU 82 and GMU 681 (East of CR 46AA and between Saguache creek and Kerber creek).
-These licenses are to alleviate any potential game damage issues.
+The current post-hunt population estimate (approximately 900 animals) almost reaches the lower end of the objective range.
+The estimates have been on a gentle upward trend since 2005 (Figure 4).
+Since implementing the 2008 objectives, the pronghorn groups around Mogote Peak in the southwestern section of the DAU have had relatively successful fawn recruitment rates.
+CPW currently does not issue public land doe licenses in PH-16.
 Observed fawn-to-doe ratios fluctuate annually.
 CPW believes that differences in annual precipitation levels and timing may cause these fluctuations to occur.
 Management has little control over this.
-Variables, such as weather, forage quality, forage availability, water resources, predation, or disease, may have higher impacts on reproduction and fawn recruitment than management actions.
+Variables, such as weather, forage quality, forage availability, water resource availability, predation, or disease, may have a higher impact on reproduction and fawn recruitment than management actions.

 The three-year-average observed sex ratio has been on a downward trend over the last few years, after having been above the currently established objective range.
-The most recent sex ratio of approximately 31 bucks per 100 does fell comfortably in the objective range.
+The most recent sex ratio of approximately 28 bucks per 100 does fell within the lower end of the objective range.
 CPW set these objectives to provide desirable buck hunting experiences and to sustain a relatively mature buck population.
 Pronghorn typically reach their maximum, mature, horn-size at three years of age, unlike deer and elk.
 Pronghorn do not continue to increase their horn growth much past that age (O'Gara and Yoakum 2004).
 Horn growth appears to be more related to the genetic background and annual nutritional status than it does to the age of the animals (Mitchell and Maher 2001).
 Thus, limiting licenses to increase buck maturity may not be beneficial.
 Increasing the mature buck population may generate higher license limitations on a herd that is already limited.
 Alternatively, reduced sex ratios may provide improved hunter opportunity, especially in areas with high hunting demand.